hpe-dev-incubator/hpe-dev-portal/content/blog/glc-scim-api-integration-with-okta-scim-adapter-1.md

 **Please note:**\
 ***Adding group everyone to the SCIM application could have unintended side effects to all user(s).***

-Conclusion, we covered all the steps required to configure SCIM 2.0 application.
-User will need to be part of a group that is assinged to the SCIM application and be part of push groups.
+These are all of the steps required to configure SCIM 2.0 application.
+A reminder that users will need to be part of a group that is assigned to the SCIM application and (that group) needs to be apart of push group.
-With all that configured groups can be pushed to HPE GreenLake Flex Solutions via the Okta SCIM Adapter.
+Now all configured groups can be pushed into HPE GreenLake Flex Solutions via the Okta SCIM Adapter.